ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 ## Further New Parameters to Consider # {#sec-more-parameters}

 The following discusses possible, further new parameters that can be defined for addressing the open points raised earlier in {{sec-open-points}}.

-* "token_series_id" - This parameter specifies the unique identifier of a token series, thus ensuring that C can dynamically update its access rights, irrespective of the used ACE workflow (see {{sec-open-points-workflow-dynamic-access-rights}}).

-  When issuing the first access token of a token series, the AS specifies this parameter in the Access Token Response to C, with value TS_ID.
-Also, the AS includes a "token_series_id" claim with the same value in the access token.

-  When C requests a new access token in the same token series for dynamically updating its access rights, C specifies TS_ID as value of the "token_series_id" parameter of the Access Token Request, which MUST omit the "req_cnf" parameter (see {{Section 3.1 of RFC9201}}).
-The AS specifies the same value within the "token_series_id" claim of the new access token.

-  When this parameter is used, the information about the token series in question has to be specified in that parameter and in the corresponding token claim.
-Instead, the "req_cnf" parameter and the "cnf" claim are used for their main purpose.
-That is, the "req_cnf" parameter specifies the public authentication credential of the client, while the "cnf" claim specifies the PoP key bound to the access token..

-  If a profile of ACE can use or is already using a different parameter/claim as de-facto identifier of the token series, then that profile must continue to do so, and must not use the new "token_series_id" parameter.

 * "updated_rights" - When using the new ACE workflow and issuing an access token for dynamically updating the access rights of C, the AS specifies this parameter in the request sent to the RS for uploading the access token on behalf of C (see {{sec-open-points-workflow-dynamic-access-rights}}).
 This parameter encodes the CBOR simple value `true` (0xf5).